Sheharyar570/CustomerDetails/README.md

-# Customer Details API and Web Page
+# Customer Details API and Web Page to Consume it.

+## Installation Instruction.